-This can be problematic because a choice will have to be made between what's necessary and what can help improve the living area for the tenants.
-There are a few ways to make the HOA maintenance more manageable, and here is more information.
+This can be problematic, because a choice will have to be made between what's necessary and what can help improve the living area for the tenants.
+Fortunately, there are a few ways to make the HOA maintenance more manageable.

 Weighing Out the Need

 One of the first considerations is the priority of areas that need improvement.
 Knowing the difference between what's considered a maintenance expense versus a capital improvement is essential when you decide to apply for a loan.

 - Putting new sprinkler heads in your irrigation system

 - Applying sealant to a leaky roof

 Projects that would fall under an exterior capital improvement category are: